 Boots are a critical piece of gear for a hiker.
 You can hate your pants, get by with cheap poles, or forget your hat, and still have a perfectly fine hike.
 But as anyone who has ever had blisters, hot spots, soaking wet feet, frozen toes, or a heel that slips and rubs the skin raw with every step can attest: if you wear the wrong boot, you’re going to have a bad day.

 There are plenty of places to cut corners; this isn’t one of them.
 Secondhand gear is easily found and often in great condition, discarded by someone who went all-in as a hobby then decided it wasn’t for them.
 Many big outdoor retailers (I’m looking at you, REI Garage Sale) hold seasonal sales where you can find high end gear for a fraction of the cost.
 And honestly you will never need nearly as many sports bras as you think you do.
-I had a pair of poles for a while that cost under $25 and they weren’t all that different than the $160 ones, or a good stick.
+I had a pair of poles for years that cost $25 and they weren’t all that different than the $160 ones, or a good stick.
 You can make your own trail mix and save a bundle.

 But boots?
 Research.
 Try on a million pairs.
 Don’t look at the brand, the color, or if you can, the price tag.
 Be picky, be patient: don’t settle for the ones that are sorta ok just because it’s going to take a week for the perfect ones to be delivered.
 Ask around, read reviews, go to boot companies’ websites and learn as much as you can, then go shopping—in person—armed with knowledge and comfortable in your ability to communicate exactly what type of boot you’re looking for: a day hiker’s boot, a backpacking boot, or a mountaineering boot?
 Do you need them to be waterproof?
 Or breathable?
 Does your foot require something with a wide toe box, a high arch, a narrow heel, or a roomy instep?
 Do you like a low, mid, or high ankle?
 Do you run hot or cold?
 Will you be wearing crampons?
 Will you be carrying a heavy pack and trekking long distances, or walking gentle trails for an hour a day?
 Do you tend to lose toenails?
 Do you get ankle claustrophobia?
 (I heard this so often when I was working in footwear that I came to accept it as a real condition.)
 You can never do too much research when it comes to boots and feet.